glowingkitty/WebSlidePresenter/README.md

 ### PDF Not Loading
 - Check file size (very large PDFs may take time)
 - Ensure file is a valid PDF
+- Try drag & drop instead of file dialog
 - Check browser console for errors

+### Presentation Not Persisting
+- Check if IndexedDB is enabled in your browser
+- Ensure you're not in private/incognito mode
+- Try clicking "💾 Save" to export configuration as backup

 ### Audience View Not Syncing
 - Ensure both windows are from same origin